5 Truly Tuition-Free Medical Schools

 And What You Need to Know Before You Apply

-If you run a quick search on google on tuition-free medical schools, you’ll quickly be overwhelmed with all kinds of search results.
-Many schools that show up aren’t in the U.S. This is detrimental because if your end goal is to practice medicine in the states, it’s imperative you attend a U.S. medical school.
+If you run a quick Google search for tuition-free medical schools, you’ll quickly be overwhelmed with all kinds of search results.
+Many schools that show up aren’t in the U.S., which is detrimental because if your end goal is to practice medicine in the states, it’s imperative you attend a U.S. medical school.

-Additionally, many schools included in the search results only offer free tuition to a small percentage of matriculants.
-The majority of matriculants to these schools will need to cover their medical school tuition by most likely taking medical school loans.
+Additionally, many schools included in the search results only offer free tuition to a small percentage of matriculants, usually based on merit or financial need.
+The majority of matriculants to these schools will need to cover their medical school tuition in other ways, most likely by taking out large medical school loans.

-After hours of excruciating research, I’ve compiled this list of medical schools in the U.S. that offer free medical school tuition to all of their matriculants.
+After hours of excruciating research, I’ve compiled this list of medical schools in the U.S. that offer 100% free medical school tuition to all of their matriculants.
+And I’ve added a new one in 2024 that just recently became tuition-free after a generous donation: Albert Einstein College of Medicine.

 With the cost of medical school steadily increasing every year, it creates an everlasting financial burden on medical students.
 Because of this, students are opting into high-paying specialties in order to pay off the tremendous amount of debt they’re in.